mwolff44/pk-sbc/docs/source/installation.rst

 ::

         cp /usr/local/venv/pyfreebilling/install/resources/kam/config/* /etc/kamailio/

-Adapt the data in kamctlrc and kamailio-local.cfg (do not touch kamailio.cfg)
+Adapt the IP and database settings in /etc/kamailio/kamailio-local.cfg and /etc/kamailio/dispatcher.list to the correct ones  (do not touch kamailio.cfg)

 * set apache config :